edisplay/GitHub-Copilot-App/README.md

 ## This repository

-This repo is the public home for the GitHub app.
+This repo is the public home for the GitHub Copilot app.
 Use it to:

 - Download releases from the [Releases](../../releases) page
 - File bugs and feature requests